 Begin your hike at the information kiosk in the parking lot, heading north towards the Franciscan Loop.
 (Alternatively, take the Nonette Hanko San Andreas Fault Trail from the west side of the lot.
 This lesser-traveled trail climbs a rocky hillside to a stone bench with sweeping northward views of Mount Tamalpais, San Francisco, the San Francisco Bay, and Mount Diablo.
-The two trails meet up in a grassy meadow sprinkled with coyote brush.)
+The two trails meet up in a meadow sprinkled with coyote brush.)

 Turn left onto the Franciscan Loop, descending north.
 Yellow hazelnut leaves cast a warm glow onto the madrone and oak forest.
 Groves of big-leaf maples are an autumn highlight, creating a flutter of orange-red leaves.
 Mixed among them are enormous oaks, whose branches twist up above moss-covered trunks to jigsaw-puzzle canopies.

 Bear left in 0.6 mile, following signs for the Lost Creek Loop.
 Descend clockwise to a view of peaceful Los Trancos Creek, surrounded by elk clover and riparian plants.
 The narrow trail looks down to the trickling creek beneath a shady forest.
 After this serene vista, the loop begins climbing on a crisp carpet of fallen leaves.